Khovanov homology from Floer cohomology: Cohomology bases and conormal models

 \subsection{Spaces of flags and the compact core}

 {\mathrm{open}}

 Let $\Slice = \Slice_n \subset \mathfrak{gl}_{2n}(\bC)$ be the affine subspace consisting of matrices of the form

 with $A_k \in \mathfrak{gl}_2(\bC)$, and where $I \in \mathfrak{gl}_2(\bC)$ is the identity matrix.
 (In \cite{SS} we considered the codimension one subspace lying in $\frak{sl}_{2n}(\bC)$ and the adjoint quotient on configurations of total mass zero, but the results carry over \emph{mutatis mutandis} without the trace zero condition.)
-Grothendieck \cite{Slodowy} described a simultaneous resolution of the adjoint quotient map
+The symmetric product $\Sym^{2n}(\bC)$ is identified, via symmetric polynomials, with $\bC^{2n}$.
+Grothendieck \cite{Slodowy} described a simultaneous resolution of the adjoint quotient map (which takes a matrix to its collection of eigenvalues)

 via the space of pairs $(A,\bf{F})$, where $\bf{F}$ is a flag and $A\in \Slice$ preserves the flag.
 The simultaneous resolution maps to $\bC^{2n}$, the space of ordered configurations, since the flag orders the eigenspaces.
 The resolution of $\chi^{-1}(0)$ contains a ``compact core" which is the space of flags fixed by the distinguished nilpotent matrix where $A_j = 0 \ \forall j$.
 We now summarise results of Cautis and Kamnitzer \cite{CK, K, CK2}, which give a fibrewise compactification of $\chi$.